");

 Learn the pitch before you need it.
 The families who cross the cliff are the ones who already know how sponsorship works.
 If you want a head start there, our free resources on how to find local sponsors are a solid place to begin.

 Plan the car budget backwards.
-Know the $10K car and the $1,000 weekend are coming.
+Know the $10K car and the $2,000-plus weekend are coming.
 Build toward them instead of getting surprised by them.

 The cliff is real.
 But it's not the end of the road.
 It's just the part of the road nobody warned you about — until now.

 If your kid is fast and you can already feel the next step coming, don't wait for the cliff to arrive.
-The Karting Parents Pack is $39, it's built for exactly this crossing, and it's the cheapest insurance policy you'll buy in this whole sport.
+The Get-Funded System is $67, it's built for exactly this crossing, and it's one of the cheapest insurance policies you'll buy in this whole sport.

 Sources: Word Racing — How Much Does It Cost to Race Karts, No Money Motorsports — How Much Does a Season of Spec Miata Cost, No Money Motorsports — Spec Miata Buyer's Guide, NASA — Spec Miata.
 Numbers verified against current published rates as of July 2026.
 Any specific cost claims in this post are based on these sources plus our own Kart to Car experience.